MathewHDYT/Unity-Audio-Manager/_docs/documentation/audiomixer/get_group_value.md

 ## Get Group Value
 **What it does:**
-Returns an instance of the ValueDataError class, where the value (gettable with ```Value```), is the current value of the given exposed parameter and where the error (gettable with ```Error```) is an integer representing the AudioError Enum (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how getting the value of the given exposed parameter failed.
+Returns an instance of the ValueDataError class, where the value (gettable with ```Value```), is the current value of the given exposed parameter and where the error (gettable with ```Error```) is an AudioError (see [Possible Errors](https://mathewhdyt.github.io/Unity-Audio-Manager/docs/documentation/index/#possible-errors)), showing wheter and how getting the value of the given exposed parameter failed.

 **How to call it:**
 - ```SoundName``` is the ```name``` we have given the sound we want to get the [```AudioMixerGroup```](https://docs.unity3d.com/ScriptReference/Audio.AudioMixerGroup.html) parameter on